ATPL Integrated Course

 Here are the basic entry requirements to be a pilot

-- Age to become a pilot: Be at least 17 years old to submit an application & at least 18 to commence training.
+- Be at least 17 years old to submit an application & at least 18 to commence flight training.

-- Language: Be fluent in English (verbal and written).
-Non-native English speakers must proof of English Knowledge or ICAO level 4 before start of training.
-Find our more
+- Be fluent in English (verbal and written).
+Non-native English speakers must provide proof of English Knowledge before starting the training.
+Find out more

-- Educational Background: Be a High School graduate with an average grade or result of at least 65%.
+- Be a High School graduate with an average grade or result of at least 65%.

-- Medical: EASA Class 1 Medical without restrictions.
+- Be a holder of an EASA Class 1 Medical without restrictions.
 Find out more

-- TAE’s Selection: Successfully pass the TAE’s selection process.
+- Successfully pass the TAE’s selection process.
 Find out more

 DESCRIPTION OF THE COURSE

-During the first phase of your ATPL Integrated Course, you will attend 786 hours of in-class tuition with an experienced Theoretical Knowledge Instructor.
-The instruction is conducted with the assistance of interactive presentations, mock tests with atpl exams questions and everything you will need in order to successfully pass the EASA ATPL exams.
-In addition to the following 13 ATPL Subjects, TAE Aviation Academy had also included in the ATPL Integrated program, the study of the KSA.
+During the first phase of your ATPL(A) Integrated Course, you will attend 786 hours of in-class tuition with an experienced Theoretical Knowledge Instructor.
+The instruction is conducted with the use of PadPilot, an advanced learning platform that offers an innovative way of learning to successfully pass the EASA ATPL exams.

-The first solo flight, is one of the most unforgettable experiences you will have during your pilot career.
-In this phase, you will complete exercises up to the first solo flight.
-This training comprises a total of at least 10 hours flight with an instructor on a Single Engine aeroplane, until you make it to your first solo flight!
+The first solo flight is one of the most unforgettable experiences you will have during your pilot career.
+This first step of your training comprises of at least 12 flight hours with an instructor on a Single Engine aeroplane until you make it to your first solo flight!

-In addition to actual flights, TAE’s in-house AL250 allows you to perform all procedures risk-free, including coping with instrument failures, system and engine malfunctions, and other emergency situations.
+In addition to actual flights, 40 hours of training in TAE’s in-house flight simulator, ALSIM AL250, allows you to perform all necessary procedures including emergency situations.

-UPRT stands for airplane ‘Upset Prevention and Recovery Training’.
-You may wonder ‘why do commercial pilots need UPRT’?
-During this stage of your pilot training you will get to know how to cope with the event of “loss of control in flight” and to develop the necessary competence and resilience to be able to apply appropriate recovery techniques during upsets.
+During this step of your training, you will get to know how to cope with the event of “loss of control in flight”.
+By flying the famous Cessna 172 airplane, you will develop the necessary competence and resilience to apply appropriate recovery techniques during aircraft upsets.

-The aim of multi crew cooperation course (MCC), is to help you become proficient in multi-crew co-operation (MCC) to safely operate multi-pilot, multi-engine airplanes.
+MCC training aims to familiarize the trainee with the fundamentals of sharing the workload with another pilot and helps you become proficient in safely operating multi-pilot, multi-engine airplanes.
 The objectives of MCC training are optimum decision making, communication, allocation of tasks, mutual supervision, use of checklists, teamwork, and support throughout all phases of flight under normal, abnormal and emergency conditions.

 OUR AIRCRAFT & SIMULATORS